Posted August 21, 2009

 The following assumptions are made in multiple regression statistical analysis:

-The first assumption of multiple regression involves the proper specification of the model.
+The first assumption involves the proper specification of the model.
 This assumption is important in multiple regression because if the relevant variables are omitted from the model, then the common variance which they share with variables that are included in the mode is then wrongly characterized with respect to those variables, and hence the error term is inflated.

 The second assumption is that the residual errors are normally distributed.
 In other words, the residual errors in multiple regression should follow the normal population having zero as mean and a variance as one.